What Is Docker Container Security?

-And everything would be fine if it were not for the whole class of specific threats Docker container security.
-This is the possibility of escaping from the container to the host system, shutdown of the instance as a result of denial of service, cases with the exploitation of OS kernel vulnerabilities, as well as throwing pre-compromised reference images into the repository and similar attacks.
+And everything would be fine if it were not for the whole class of specific threats.
+This is the possibility of escaping from the container to the host system, the shutdown of the instance as a result of the denial of service, cases with the exploitation of OS kernel vulnerabilities, as well as throwing pre-compromised reference images into the repository, and similar attacks.

 What is Docker Container?

 Docker is software for automating the deployment and management of applications in containerized environments.
-The software allows you to package any application with all its environment and dependencies into a special container that can be run in any modern Linux.
+The software allows you to package any application with all its environment and dependencies into a special container.

 Docker has many of the features that traditional virtualization systems have, for example, such as independence, when a container can be moved to any OS with a previously raised Docker service and started with one command, as well as self-sufficiency, when the container will perform all the functions assigned to it anywhere, wherever it is started, without additional configuration and service.